Best Utah Ski Resorts for Families: A Parent’s First-Hand Perspective

 Alta is for skiers.
 The motto is on bumper stickers, ball caps and T-shirts.
 For new visitors, it may show the resort’s dedication to no-frills skiing, but it’s also a serious statement.
-Leave your snowboards behind because Alta Ski Area is one of three remaining ski resorts in the country that is for skiers only.
-In the Wasatch Mountains’ Little Cottonwood Canyon, Alta is characteristically a local hub, with legendary powder, less expensive lift tickets and close proximity to Salt Lake City.
+Leave your snowboards behind because Alta Ski Area is one of three remaining ski resorts in the country for skiers only.
+Located in the Wasatch Mountains’ Little Cottonwood Canyon, Alta is characteristically a local hub, with legendary powder and close proximity to Salt Lake City.

 In the morning, we hit the Alta Transfer Tow from Rustler Lodge to the Albion base, home to the Alf Engen Ski School.
 It takes less than 10 minutes to sign Veya up for ski school, ensure her pockets are packed with the requisite necessities and arrange the appropriate pick-up time.
 Five minutes later, we’re on our way up the Supreme chair to dedicate the morning to powdery trails between Point Supreme and Sugarloaf.

-The next day, we move over one canyon to Big Cottonwood Canyon.
-Known as “the place where Utah learns to ski and ride,” Brighton Ski Resort is part of the winter history of many locals (and as in Little Cottonwood above, it shares a ridge with a neighboring resort, Solitude, that can be accessed with a combined pass).
+The next day, we head over to Big Cottonwood Canyon.
+Known as “the place where Utah learns to ski and ride,” Brighton Ski Resort is part of the winter history of many locals (and as in Little Cottonwood above, it shares a ridge with a neighboring resort, Solitude).
 My unofficial survey (that consists of asking instructors and resort staff when I remember to) results in a little more than half of the people I’ve talked with have a deep history with Brighton.
 Even kids of past instructors are teaching ski school basics.
 And when children 10 and under can ski for free with a paying adult, you know why it’s popular with parents.

 After an adult-only ski day, my husband and I decide to enjoy an adult beverage in the A-frame at Molly Green’s before ski school pickup time.
 The funky vibe is all throwback, with big windows, views of the mountains, taxidermy on the walls and a huge fireplace.